Heat Advisory in Effect

 307 Town Street, East Haddam, CT 06423

 The 1738 Palmer-Warner House sits on 50 acres of land and was home to preservation architect Frederic Palmer.
-At the Palmer-Warner House, visitors learn about how preservation architect Frederic Palmer and his partner Howard Metzger crafted a colonial revivial world out of the house and landscape.
+At the Palmer-Warner House, visitors learn about how preservation architect Frederic Palmer and his partner Howard Metzger crafted a colonial revival world out of the house and landscape.

-Learn More
+Learn More & Reserve Tickets

 Visit Us